cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 hostile input that may be designed to corrupt, overrun, or achieve control of the system decoding the CBOR data item.
-A CBOR decoder needs to assume that all input may be hostile even if it has been checked by a firewall, has come over a TLS-secured channel, is encrypted or signed, or has come from some other source that is presumed trusted.
+A CBOR decoder needs to assume that all input may be hostile even if it has been checked by a firewall, has come over a secure channel such as TLS, is encrypted or signed, or has come from some other source that is presumed trusted.

 Hostile input may be constructed to overrun buffers, overflow or